 To determine the possibility for impact, the NST allows the user to compare a baseline and an alternative scenario.
 For each scenario, all population in the study area is divided into three categories: (1) those receiving an increase in noise exposure relative to the baseline, (2) those receiving a decrease, and (3) those having no change.
 The rules defining the increase, decrease, and no-change categories and the sources for each rule are given in the following table.

 |DNL Noise Baseline Exposure Compared to Alternative Exposure|

 |65 dB or higher||60 to 65 dB||45 to 60 dB|

 |Minimum Change in DNL with Alternative||1.5 dB||3.0 dB||5.0 dB|

 |Level of Impact||Significant||Slight to Moderate||Slight to Moderate|

 These criteria have been established in accordance with FAA Order 1050.1E, the Federal Interagency Committee on Noise (FICON), and the Final EIS for the Expanded East Coast Plan.

-NST is currently available for use only by FAA employees.
-Persons in FAA service areas or facilities may contact the Environmental Program Group for information.
+NST has been replaced by the Aviation Environmental Screening Tool (AEST).
+AEST, like NST before it, is currently available only for use by FAA employees.
+To obtain AEST, persons in FAA service areas or facilities may contact the Environmental Program Group for information.